Dinas Mawddwy: Transport and industry

-The town was served by the standard gauge Mawddwy Railway which connected with the Cambrian Railways at Cemmes Road railway station.
-Dinas Mawddwy was the northern terminus of the railway, which was built to serve the slate quarries at Minllyn and Aberangell and to provide passenger services along the upper Dyfi valley.
+Dinas Mawddwy was served by the standard gauge Mawddwy Railway which connected with the Cambrian Railways at Cemmes Road railway station.
+It was the northern terminus of the railway, which was built to serve the slate quarries at Minllyn and Aberangell and to provide passenger services along the upper Dyfi valley.
 The railway opened in 1867 and ran passenger services until 1 January 1931.
 It closed completely in September 1950 after heavy flooding of the River Dyfi damaged the railway bridge north of Cemmes Road railway station.
 The line was officially closed on 1 July 1951.
 The track was lifted early in 1952.

 Between 1975 and 1977, the gauge Meirion Mill Railway ran from Meirion Mill on the site of Dinas Mawddwy station for about a mile south towards Aberangell.